ciromacedo/OpenAirInterfaceSystemEmulation-with-ansible/README.md

  The command install the lowlatency kernel version.
 For security reasons the DigitalOcean VM interface will display a boot menu, like display in the next figure:
   ![](images/init_low_latency.JPG)

-choose the option ``` keep the local version currently installed ``` and wait, after system initialization, restart the machine.
+choose the option ``` keep the local version currently installed ``` and wait, after system initialization, you should be restart the machine.

 After initialization, type ``` uname -r ```.
 The expected result should be identical to: